aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

 ### 3a.
 ConfigMap deployments

 In ConfigMap deployments, the load testing script is provided to the Locust client via a Kubernetes resource file called **ConfigMap**.
 This approach might be particularly useful when dealing with relatively small scripts that are frequently changing.
+Navigate to the ```source/kubernetes-configmap-version/``` directory in the terminal.
-As seen in the ```source/kubernetes-configmap-version/configmap.yaml``` file, the scripts are defined as key value pairs (```script1``` and ```script2```) and multiple scripts can be added to the same ConfigMap file.
+As seen in the ```configmap.yaml``` file, the scripts are defined as key value pairs (```script1``` and ```script2```), and multiple scripts can be added to the same ConfigMap file.

 > [!IMPORTANT]
-> Remember to replace the sample load testing scripts with your own, tailored specifically for the system you are testing.
+> Remember to replace the sample load testing scripts with your own in the ConfigMap, tailored specifically for the system you are testing.

-The deployments files for the control and worker pods (```source/kubernetes-configmap-version/control-deployment.yaml``` and ```source/kubernetes-configmap-version/worker-deployment.yaml```) map the ConfigMap to a volume and mount the volume on the container.
+The deployments files for the control and worker pods (```control-deployment.yaml``` and ```worker-deployment.yaml```) map the ConfigMap to a volume and mount the volume on the container.
 The key in the ConfigMap associated with the desired script is specified, as is the location in the volume to save it to.
 Lastly, the path of the script saved to the volume in the container is passed to the Locust client when initialized.

+**Remember to:**
+- Add your load testing scripts to the ConfigMap
+- If you change the key names in the ConfigMap, update the ```subPath``` field in both deployment files
+- If you change the value of ```mounthPath``` in the deployment files, update the ```-f``` argument with the new path when initializing the container in the deployment files
+- Change the ```-H``` argument in the container initialization for the control deployment with the host url you are testing

 </br>